kg4ydw/noacli/documentation/Readme-feedback.md

 # QTail search

-I've added simple search and filtering to qtail and the table viewer.
-Should I extend this to a full traditional fancy search/find dialog?
-This was on my original todo list, but I haven't felt a need for it.
-Adding reverse search at least might be good.

-Also, it would be easy to add a side dock listing all the found occurrences so far.
+It would be easy to add a side dock listing all the found occurrences so far.
 I already keep a list of them.
 I'd just need to flesh out a full QAbstractViewModel and add gui pieces.

+Reverse search is currently not implemented.
+How much is this missed, or is it enough to be able to scroll back and see the highlight?
+Would the list of finds (above) also replace reverse search?

 Currently, search is incremental only.
 Traditional search functions seem to search the whole document up front for you.
-If I did that, I'd at least want to put it on a timer and reset the timer if you're still typing your full search term.

-Similarly, the tableviewer filter function could use options, like literal vs. regex filtering, and case sensitivity.
+This could be added on a timer.

 # Installer?
 Pypi?